Go Back Email Link

 • Heat the custard.
 Heat the saucepan over medium heat, stirring constantly, until the custard thickens and reaches 185°F. The custard is ready when it coats the back of a spoon.

 • Strain the custard and chill.
-Strain the custard through cheesecloth or a fine-mesh strainer into a bowl.
+Strain the custard through a cheesecloth or a fine-mesh strainer into a bowl.
 Place the bowl in the refrigerator and chill for 4-24 hours until the custard is very cold.

 • Freeze ice cream.
 Freeze the chilled custard in your ice cream maker according to the manufacturer's instructions.
 Once it reaches a soft-serve consistency, transfer the ice cream to a loaf pan, cover it with plastic wrap, and freeze until firm.
 The ice cream will stay in the freezer for up to a week.